Consultation with Student Counseling Services | How to Refer Students | Additional Ways to Help

-- Seek out and use Student Counseling Services resources as appropriate.
-You are welcome
+- Seek out and use Counseling Center resources as appropriate.
+You are welcome to borrow

-- Help to spread the word about Student Counseling Services groups, workshops, and self-help
+- Help to spread the word about the Counseling Center's services: groups, workshops,

-materials.
-You can request an outreach program for your own class, organization, or
+and self-help materials.
+You can request an outreach program for your own class, organization,

 - Provide us with feedback by sharing anything you learn about student needs, concerns,